deepset-ai/haystack/docs/_src/api/api/document_store.md

                   should be changed to what you have set for self.text_field and self.name_field.
 - `index`: Elasticsearch index where the documents should be indexed.
 If not supplied, self.index will be used.
 - `batch_size`: Number of documents that are passed to Elasticsearch's bulk function at a time.
+- `duplicate_documents`: Handle duplicates document based on parameter options.
+                            Parameter options : ( 'skip','overwrite','fail')
+                            skip: Ignore the duplicates documents
+                            overwrite: Update any existing documents with the same ID when adding documents.
+                            fail: an error is raised if the document ID of the document being added already exists.

+**Raises**:

+- `DuplicateDocumentError`: Exception trigger on duplicate document

 **Returns**: